 Caring for our body and mind is not just another wellness trend — it’s a lifestyle.
 CBD oil and other CBD products are a new hot ticket in the health and wellbeing market, potentially providing consumers with a range of benefits.

 Although it’s more popular than ever, there are some who may not have tried CBD yet owing to confusion over rules and regulations regarding the compound.
-It could be that you’ve heard about the potential benefits of CBD, including how people say it helps them to help reduce symptoms of anxiety or soothe inflammation, but feel uncertain about whether it’s legal to consume.
+It could be that you’ve heard about the potential benefits of CBD, including this article’s findings of “CBD’s efficacy in reducing anxiety behaviours”, but feel uncertain about whether it’s legal to consume.

 Let us explain the CBD laws in the UK to reassure you before you buy your first CBD product.

 What is CBD and how is it different from THC?

 CBD, short for cannabidiol, is the non-psychoactive compound found in the cannabis plant.
 It regulates our body’s endocannabinoid system (ECS) which works by interacting with a network of cells and receptors.THC, on the other hand, is the main psychoactive compound in cannabis that creates the typical feelings associated with a ‘high’.
 THC also interacts with the body’s ECS, however, it binds with the cannabinoid 1 (CB1) receptor that